 Suppose your laptop’s processor is socketed and removed by pressing down on a lever and is not cemented to the motherboard.
 In that case, you can place it into any appropriate desktop motherboard by inserting it into the CPU socket and installing the proper drivers.

-Due to laptops and desktop processors’ differences, particularly in how they consume power, few full-sized desktop motherboards are compatible with laptop-intended CPUs; these motherboards most likely need to be specially ordered and installed.
-If one intends to place a laptop CPU in an incompatible motherboard may risk damaging other components, and therefore is not recommended.
+Due to laptops and desktop processors’ differences, mainly how they consume power, few full-sized motherboards are compatible with laptop-intended CPUs; these motherboards most likely need to be specially ordered and installed.
+Furthermore, if one intends to place a laptop CPU in an incompatible motherboard may risk damaging other components, and therefore is not recommended.

 There are differences in the processors of desktops and laptops.
 When it comes to performance, all computer processors function in the same way.
 There may be some differences in the design depending on the manufacturer.
 Also, the processor’s output potential is different based on the model, but in the end, a processor is a processor.